The Scala survey 2022 is here and reveals some interesting facts about Scala 2 and Scala 3. Learn how Scala is used and more.

 The most widely used new Scala 3 features are the enums, extension methods, and top-level definitions.
 Union types and opaque type aliases are employed less frequently, but most respondents still use them quite often.
 Exports are the only new feature that appears to be lacking significant adoption.

 In the survey, we attempted to measure the perception and spread of various ecosystems, such as com.lihaoyi, Typelevel, ZIO, and other libraries.
 We will refer to the concept of the user retention ratio.
-This means, the ratio of responses signalling the number of users, who use the library, compared to the number of users that were using it in the past but discontinued it.
-A high user retention rate shows that the library either already has a strong standing in the community or has the potential to become a favourite.
+This means, the ratio of responses signaling the number of users, who use the library, compared to the number of users that were using it in the past but discontinued it.
+A high user retention rate shows that the library either already has a strong standing in the community or has the potential to become a favorite.

 50% of the respondents knew libraries from the com.lihaoyi ecosystem.
 The most widely used ones are PPrint and uPickle.
 Both have significantly high user retention ratios.
 The PPrint user retention ratio is 30:1, and uPickle is 4:1.
 Os-Lib, a Scala Toolkit library, had the second-highest user retention ratio, being 17:1.